Sydney-Informatics-Hub/monai/README.md

 # monai
-Workflow to run MonAI label from Slicer3D on a Ronin virtual machine
+Workflow to run [MonAI](https://monai.io/) label from [3D Slicer](https://www.slicer.org/) on a [Ronin](https://ronin.sydneyuni.cloud/) virtual machine (which uses AWS in the backend).

 The below instructions are for Linux.
-Windows may be okay too, but also requires installation of NVIDIA etc. If you are happy to use the preconfigured machine, jump straight to [Runnin the MonAI server](#3.-run-monai-server)
+Windows may be okay too, but also requires installation of NVIDIA etc. If you are happy to use the preconfigured machine, jump straight to [Runnin the MonAI server](#3-run-monai-server)

 ## 1. Create a machine

 Follow instructions here: https://sydneyuni.atlassian.net/wiki/spaces/RC/pages/1156153809/Machine+Management

 The most "powerful" GPU on Ronin as of Dec 2022 is a *P3.2XLARGE*, it has a single V100 card and costs **USD$4.23 per hour**.

 I am not sure if MonAI can utilise multiple cards.
-For "Demo" purposes using a *G4DN.XLARGE* may be the way to go as it costs **USD$0.68 per hour**.
+For "Demo" purposes using a *G4DN.XLARGE* may be the way to go as it costs **USD$0.68 per hour** for a single T4 GPU.

 ## 2. Set up the base machine with GPU drivers and Docker